Samuel Doe: 1980 coup d'etat and new government

-On 12 April 1980, commanding a group of Krahn soldiers, Master Sergeant Samuel Doe led a military coup by attacking the Liberian Executive Mansion and killing President William Tolbert.
+On 12 April 1980, commanding a group of Krahn soldiers, Doe led a military coup by attacking the Liberian Executive Mansion and killing President William Tolbert.
 His forces killed another 26 of Tolbert's supporters in the fighting.
 Thirteen members of the Cabinet were publicly executed ten days later.
 Shortly after the coup, government ministers were walked publicly around Monrovia in the nude and then summarily executed by a firing squad on the beach.
 The convicted were denied the right to a lawyer or any appeal.
 Hundreds of government workers fled the country, while others were imprisoned.

 After the coup, Doe assumed the rank of general and established a People's Redemption Council (PRC), composed of himself and 14 other low-ranking officers, to rule the country.
 The early days of the regime were marked by mass executions of members of Tolbert's deposed government.
 Doe ordered the release of about 50 leaders of the opposition Progressive People's Party, who had been jailed by Tolbert during the rice riots of the previous month.